Skip to main content

 We'll send a copy of the deduction notice to the taxpayer if we have their current address.

-If the taxpayer was an employee and they have left your employment, please ensure you have entered a cease date on your Employment Information (EI) return.
+If the taxpayer was an employee and they have left your employment, make sure you have entered a cease date on your employment information.

 How much do you deduct?

-The deduction notice will tell you how much to deduct (up to a maximum ‒ see the next section) and whether you need to pay a lump sum or instalments.
+The deduction notice will tell you how much to deduct (up to a maximum ‒ see the next section) and if you need to pay a lump sum or instalments.

-These deductions are in addition to any of the usual PAYE, student loan, child support or KiwiSaver deductions.
+These deductions are in addition to the usual PAYE, student loan, child support or KiwiSaver deductions.

 Please note the deduction notice will continue to apply until the full amount has been paid, or we ask you (in writing) to stop making deductions.